MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 Server to M365 cloud / Exchange Online using Microsoft Entra Connect.
 This method offers the following benefits:
  - no downtime
  - password synchronization for end-users
- - removes the need to reconfigure Outlook desktop apps on end-users’ devices post-migration
+ - removes the need to reconfigure Outlook desktop apps on end-users devices post-migration

 ## Overview
 Some companies have unique Active Directory architectures, in which they support several smaller organizations with the same forest.
 An example is an on-premises Exchange Server hosting company.

-This poses some challenges in migrating mailboxes from on-premises to cloud using Microsoft’s migration tools.
+This poses some challenges in migrating mailboxes from on-premises to cloud using Microsoft's migration tools.
 These companies often need to look for third party solutions to run migrations.

 This scenario provides a solution using existing Microsoft toolset to set up Hybrid configurations and subsequent mailbox migrations.